 Properly applied, top dressing shouldn’t be too thick as it might suffocate your grass.
 The idea is that existing grass should be allowed to grow through, while unhealthy grass is revived.Top dressing is also a very effective way of dethatching your lawn.

 Even though we have been extolling the virtues of nitrogen in relation to grass growth and vitality, you might be surprised to hear that too much nitrogen in a fertilizer can have an adverse effect on the health of your grass and cause it to lose color.

-An excess of nitrogen in fertilizers can not only cause unsightly discolored streaks and spots on your lawn, but also chemical burns to grass roots as well as altering pH levels of soil.
+Excess nitrogen salts in fertilizers not only lead to leaf scorch causing unsightly discolored streaks and spots on your lawn, but also chemical burns to grass roots as well as altering pH levels of soil.
 Just to be clear, pH is the measure of soil acidity or alkalinity.
 Having the correct pH is vital for healthy grass.

 Other Causes of Nitrogen Excess

 Believe it or not, dog urine is another major culprit in contributing to too much nitrogen.
 So, if you start seeing your grass turn yellow in areas where your dog pees, consider that he may be the culprit.